DCP-Bench-Open: Evaluating LLMs for Constraint Modelling of Discrete Combinatorial Problems: DCP-Bench-Open

-Each dataset instance was transformed into a self-contained Python file containing all the necessary components for evaluating the modelling capabilities of LLMs, with the following structure:
+Each dataset problem can be viewed as a self-contained Python file containing all the necessary components for evaluating the modelling capabilities of LLMs, with the following structure:

-\begin{enumerate} \item \textbf{Metadata:} The source(s) of the problem along with any additional relevant information. \item \textbf{Problem Description:} The original problem statement as provided by the source, with an additional print instruction that specifies the required output structure. \item \textbf{Input Data (optional):} For parameterized problems, one valid data instance is provided in plain Python syntax, using only built-in types. \item \textbf{Model:} The decision variables, constraints, and objectives (if any) that make up a runnable CP model of the problem, using the CPMpy modelling framework. \item \textbf{Solution Printing:} Solution printing code, following the requirements in the problem description. \end{enumerate}
+\begin{enumerate} \item \textbf{Metadata:} The source(s) of the problem along with any additional relevant information. \item \textbf{Problem Description:} The original problem statement as provided by the source, with an additional print instruction that specifies the required output structure. \item \textbf{Input Data (optional):} \begin{itemize} \item \textit{Default Instance (Prompt):} One valid data instance is provided in plain Python syntax (using only built-in types) to the LLM to showcase the input format. \item \textit{Test Instances (Hidden):} A set of diverse hidden data instances (e.g., varying sizes, graph structures, or numerical ranges) may exist for each problem to evaluate model correctness and robustness under different parameters. \end{itemize} \item \textbf{Model:} The decision variables, constraints, and objectives (if any) that make up a runnable CP model of the problem, using the CPMpy modelling framework. \item \textbf{Solution Printing:} Solution printing code, following the requirements in the problem description. \end{enumerate}

-Importantly, only the \textbf{Problem Description} and (optionally) \textbf{Input Data} are provided to the LLM, the remaining components are used exclusively for evaluation.
+Importantly, only the \textbf{Problem Description} and (optionally) the \textbf{Default Instance} are provided to the LLM, the remaining components are used exclusively for evaluation.